larsenbier/port-detector/README.md

 # File Info

 ## 'port-classifier.ipynb'
-* This is the notebook used to train the image classifier used in the sliding window method of the 'port-detector.ipynb'
+* This is the notebook used to train the image classifier used in the sliding window method of the `port-detector.ipynb`